CrypterENC/My-Obi-Notes/TCM/TCM CERTS/PWPA/PWPA - PBB/2. Before We Attack -/Understanding Scope, Ethics, Code of Conduct.md

 ## Scope :

-- **It defines the range of assets that the org is explicitly inviting security researchers to assess for vulnerabilties.**
+- **It defines the range of assets that the org is explicitly inviting security researchers to assess for vulnerabilities.**

 ## Out of Scope :

-- **Its refers to the assets that are explicitly off - limites for seccurity reasearches participating in tghe bug bounty program.**
+- **Its refers to the assets that are explicitly off - limits for security researches participating in the bug bounty program.**

 ## Why is Scoping Important :